ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 ## Objectives of the Demonstration Project
 *Please describe your project objectives in detail.*

-The goal of the project was to create and validate an AI-based software robot prototype designed for the most effective modelling and optimization of the company's various products and production processes.
-Within the entire core process of the company, the created robot is most closely related to sales and production planning activities, but it also has an impact on other activities.
+The objective of the project was to test and validate an AI-based prototype of a software robot designed for the effective modeling and optimization of various products and production processes within the company.
+Throughout the entire core process of the company, the created robot is most closely associated with sales and production planning activities, while also influencing other functions.
-The task of the robot is to find a sufficiently good production process for a specific product/order throughout the entire order fulfilment period, starting from contacting the company with the customer's purchase request (including filling out the price offer (customer interface) form on the website), collecting the order requirements and ending with the production of the finished product that meets these requirements.
+The robot’s task is to identify a sufficiently effective production process for a specific product or order over the entire order fulfillment period — from the moment a customer expresses purchase interest by contacting the company (including by filling out the price offer form on the website), to gathering order requirements, and culminating in the production of a finished product that meets those requirements.
-In the framework of this project, only the solution for creating an optimal print production process was implemented, which is an important module of the unified software system for customer management and production management planned in the future.
-Manufacturing process modelling based on artificial intelligence (software robot) provides solutions that help increase the efficiency, accuracy and overall performance of the manufacturing processes required by our company.
+Within the scope of this project, only the solution for establishing an optimal print production process was implemented, which is an important module of the unified software system for customer management and production management planned for the future.
+Furthermore, AI-based (software robot-based) modeling of production processes offers solutions that help increase the efficiency, accuracy, and overall performance of the production processes required by our company.

 ## Activities and Results of the Demonstration Project
 ### Challenge
 *Please describe challenge addressed (i.e, whether and how the initial challenge was changed during the project, for which investment the demonstration project was provided).*

 The database challenges and activities included:
-- Identifying the data sources used and understanding the meaning of the data in them.
-The challenge was the lack of database documentation, therefore it was necessary to interview the creators of the database.
+- Identification of the data sources and understanding the meaning of the data contained within them.
+A major challenge was the lack of database documentation, which required interviewing the database creators.
-- Creating a copy of the company's operational database and simplifying it.
-Simplification meant removing unnecessary tables and columns from the database for this prototype.
+- Creating a copy of the company’s operational database and simplifying it.
+For the purposes of this prototype, simplification meant removing unnecessary tables and columns from the database.
-- Improving the design quality of the created copy and, in turn, improving data quality, for example by changing column types and enforcing additional restrictions on data at the database level.
-The biggest challenge was transferring the data to the new structures.
-In the process, it was also necessary to convert the data, because numerical data were often in textual form in the source database.
-The challenge was that those filling the database with data had used different formats when presenting this data, and thus had to deal with extracting data values from texts using regular expressions.
-The multitude of formats meant that not all conversions could be fully automated.
-Creators of a new version of the company's database must take into account that it is also necessary to make manual conversions, and all automatically made conversions must be reviewed.
+- Improving the design quality of the created copy, and consequently the data quality, by, for example, changing column types and enforcing additional data constraints at the database level.
+The greatest challenge was transferring the data into new structures.
+In the process, it was also necessary to convert data since in the source database numeric data were often stored in textual form.
+The challenge was that those entering data into the database used different formats, so it was necessary to extract data values from text using regular expressions.
+The variety of formats meant that not all conversions could be fully automated.
+The creators of the company’s new database version must take into account that manual conversions are also necessary, and all automatically performed conversions must be reviewed.
-- The prototype to be created needed data about the machines and their characteristics.
-Among these data were some that were not previously registered in the database.
-Therefore, it was necessary to design a new sub-part of the database for storing data on machines and their properties.
+- The prototype required data on machines and their properties.
+Among these were also items that were not previously recorded in the database.
+Therefore, it was necessary to adjust a new database submodule for storing data on machines and their properties.
-- The created prototype generates a response based on the input data received from the customer's order.
-Thus, a database was designed where customer order data is entered.
+- The prototype generates a response based on the input data received from the customer’s order.
+Accordingly, a database was adjusted into which customer order data is entered.
-- The communication between the different components of the created prototype was realized in an asynchronous way, which means that one part transmits a task to another without interrupting its work to wait for a response.
-A database was used for asynchronous data exchange, where one component stores the request in the created table, and the other component stores the response there after the end of the work.
+- The communication between the various components of the prototype was implemented asynchronously, meaning that one component sends a task to another without interrupting its own work to wait for a response.
+For asynchronous data exchange, a database was used where one component stores a query in a designated table and another component appends its response after the task is completed.

 The challenges and activities related to the development of artificial intelligence were as follows:
-- Selecting the staple binder production process as the focus of the project.
+- Selection of the clambering production process as the project focus.
-- Choosing a back-to-front approach to problem analysis.
-The generation of the process starts with the finished order, and by generating the process, we try to reach the beginning of the production process - empty bows.
+- Choosing a back-to-front approach for problem analysis.
+Process generation begins from a completed order, and while generating the process, we attempt to trace back to the beginning of the production process – down to the empty clamp assemblies.
-- Identification and understanding of bow assembly/pre-treatment as a production process bottleneck during interviews.
+- Identification and understanding of clamp assembly/preprocessing as a bottleneck in the production process through interviews.
-- By Brute Force, creating an algorithm that is guaranteed to find the optimal (cheapest) bow assembly solution and is the basis for the verification of artificial intelligence algorithms.
-A brute-force algorithm is based on recursively applying elementary operations to input pages to produce printable output arcs.
+- Adjustment and validation of a brute-force algorithm that guarantees finding the optimal (i.e., most cost-effective) clamp assembly solution and serves as the baseline for verifying AI algorithms.
+The brute-force algorithm is based on applying recursive elementary operations to the input sheets to produce printable output clamps.
 - Realization of the cost function of bow assembly/pretreatment to evaluate the goodness of the solution.
 - Optimizing the performance of the Brute Force algorithm to enable practical use.
 - Implementation of two artificial intelligence algorithms: